plushexe351/plushexe351/README.md

 - Building **reliable and scalable** apps.
 - Making sure designs aren’t just pretty, but **usable**.
 - Writing CSS from scratch when I feel like suffering.
-- I will never use Tailwind, ever.
-(For the right price, I will)

 ---